God of creation, who loves all he has made and all that has evolved,Rt Revd Nicholas Baines

 Reforesting and carbon offsetting

 As well as working towards reducing our impact, we’re looking at ways we can actively offset any impact we do cause.
-Our Technical Team have already begun offsetting the carbon footprint of any new equipment we buy, and planting trees to help offset emissions in the future.
+Our Technical Team offset the carbon used in manufacture of any new equipment we buy, and when we use external printers we choose to offset carbon there as well.

 All the electricity we use in our church and Community Centre comes from renewable sources, meaning we’re not burning fossil fuels to keep the lights on.